aloktripathi1/vehicle-parking-app/README.md

 ```

 ## 🔒 Default Admin Credentials
-- Username: `admin`
+- Email: `admin@parkease.com`
 - Password: `admin123`

 ## 📝 Notes
 - The application uses SQLite as the database, which is automatically initialized on first run
-- Admin user is created automatically if it doesn't exist
+- Admin user is created automatically and is always present
 - All monetary values are in Indian Rupees (₹)
 - Parking costs are calculated based on hourly rates set by the admin
+- **No other tech stack is used**: Only Flask, Jinja2, HTML/CSS/Bootstrap, SQLite (via SQLAlchemy), and Chart.js for charts
+- All features are accessible and demoable locally

+---

+**This project fully meets the requirements for a multi-user, admin-controlled 4-wheeler parking management system as specified in the assignment.**